dmulyalin/NORFAB/docs/workers/nornir/services_nornir_service_jinja2_filters.md

   - nornir
 ---

-# Nornir Service Jinja2 Filters
+# Nornir Service Jinja2 Templates Filters

 Below listed additional Jinja2 filters that supported by Nornir service for templates rendering by all service tasks